 Is Australia in Europe?

 No, it's not.
-You'll need worldwide cover if you're travelling to Australia.
+You’ll need to have at least Worldwide excluding USA, Canada, Caribbean and Mexico cover if you're travelling to Australia.

 Do I need travel insurance for Australia?